 This baked protein oatmeal will become a morning staple for you!
 It’s a healthy way to amp up your protein intake for the day while still getting that “comforting” feel.
 Plus it can be made ahead of time!

-If you have leftover baked oatmeal you can store them in an airtight container in the fridge.
+If you have leftover baked protein oatmeal, you can store it in an airtight container in the fridge for up to 3 days.
 When you reheat them, add a bit more milk to them so they don’t dry out.
 Or, pop the leftovers into a smoothie to make it extra thick!

 Video